top of page

 Author Perspective

-The most effective EHS teams I work with are not focused on feature matrices or presentation decks.
-They are focused on performance under normal production pressure.
+The most effective EHS teams I work with focus on performance under normal production pressure, not feature matrices or presentation decks.
 Their decision-making discipline is straightforward.
 They validate one forklift in live operation with real shifts, real operators, and real exposure patterns.
-There is no artificial tuning and no extended vendor presence.
+There is no artificial tuning or extended vendor presence.

 Riodatos is an authorized distributor of pedestrian detection systems and forklift safety systems.
 We deploy industry-proven solutions.
 You can continue the discussion at: https://www.riodatos.com/contact.